 l The continued legacy of South Africa's cheap labour system, migrant labour, hostels and their impact on workers and communities; and

 l The failure of our democratic state to address fundamental structural economic challenges.

 The platinum industry represents a microcosm of many of these challenges.
-Key phrases that come to mind when describing the tragedy of Marikana include:

 l "A filthy rich and rapacious industry," controlling 80% of world's platinum, which is a law unto itself; and a state with mineral rights, but no strategy to leverage these to regulate supply and prices or to build manufacturing capacity.
 An industry that reproduces the apartheid mining political economy, to serve its selfish interests, and does everything in its power to dodge its commitments under the law, never mind its moral obligations.